starwarsgeek1138/smt-pod/index.md

 # Latest Issues: 5.1 - 5.3 (March 2019)

+*This three-part video essay explores the surprising indeterminacy between pre- compositional structures and composed surfaces in Milton Babbitt’s music, and in doing so identifies significant affiliations with music (such as jazz) that is predominantly improvised.
+It thereby suggests a different way of understanding and appreciating the nature of Babbitt’s creativity.*

 ## Babbitt’s Beguiling Surfaces, Improvised Inside; Part I: Freedoms
 Joshua Banks Mailman